 I can personally attest to the benefits of this method.
 As a competitive golf pro in the late ’80s and early 90’s chipping was always a struggle for me and never better than average.

 The method I will show you has improved my chipping, to the point where I look forward to awkward chips, as opposed to dreading them.

 I can show you how to build a margin for error into your technique and build your confidence.

 Measuring your short game proficiency?

-Ultimately, I am a ke to combine your overall results and give you in effect, a short game handicap.
+Ultimately, we can combine your overall results and give you in effect, a short game handicap.
 This may prove higher or lower than your official handicap and shines a light firmly on what you really need to concentrate on.

 My short game influences are James Siekmann, Stan Utley and my own playing experiences with Tour players happy to share information.

 A key to short game coaching is to appreciate there are a number of different ways to achieve a consistent strike and to control path, plane and spin loft.
 The keys to consistency.

 With the use of TrackMan 4 we are able to identify your own individual route to better connection and consistent results.
 All you need is a bit of patience and commitment.